kalman17/mcvo/experiments/da3_integration/IMPLEMENTATION_SUMMARY.md

 ## Training Data Configuration

+**⚠️ IMPORTANT NOTE: Small-Scale Validation Experiment**
+- **Purpose**: This implementation uses a small-scale dataset (Objectron only) to validate the architecture and training methodology before committing to large-scale training.
+- **Dataset**: All three stages (1, 2, and 3) were trained exclusively on the **Objectron dataset** for experimental validation.
+- **Expected Outcome**: Dataset-specific overfitting is expected and acceptable at this stage.
+The goal is to verify that the proposed training stages successfully learn to improve calibration accuracy in the intended progression (Stage 1: mean aggregation → Stage 2: visual conditioning → Stage 3: end-to-end optimization).
+- **Future Work**: Production training will use large-scale, diverse datasets (hundreds of thousands of sequences from multiple sources) for generalization.

-- **Dataset**: Objectron with all available frames from all available sequences
+- **Dataset**: Objectron with all available frames from all available sequences (initial experimental setup)
 - **Stage 1 & 2**: Loads ALL frames from each video (no `num_frames` limit)
   - Runs AnyCalib on every frame to get per-frame predictions
   - Computes GT mean calibration from all frames per sequence